AI Trail Analysis

 Best times to hike⌄

 Spring and Fall offer pleasant temperatures, vibrant foliage, and fewer insects.
-Mornings or late afternoons can help avoid peak crowds and provide softer light for photography, especially with the cliff-edge views.
-Summer midday can be hot and humid, while winter may present icy conditions on rocky sections.
+Hiking in the morning or late afternoon can help avoid peak crowds and extreme heat, especially during warmer months.
+Winter can be beautiful but may present icy conditions on rocky sections.

 Wildlife & plants⌄